History of Iran; Pre-Islam & Post-Islam

 How long was Iran under the control of Arabs after the arrival of Islam?

-The Arabs invaded Iran in 633 AD and caused the collapse of the Sassanid dynasty.
-This control lasted until 821 AD when the Tahirid established a semi-autonomous government.
+The Arabs invaded Iran in 633 AD and collapsed the Sassanid dynasty.
+The Tahirid dynasty remained under their control until 821 AD when they established a semi-autonomous government.

 When did the Islamic historical era in Iran begin?